marijnz/NativePhysicsBVH/README.md

 ### To do
+- Write more tests for edge-cases (such as thousands of objects at the same position)
 - Ensure thread safety by adding checks, there are none currently
 - Support more primitives such as cylinders and capsules
 - Have more queries and expand existing queries to return more hit data